ashhhlynn/ramen-shop-app/README.md

 <h2>About</h2>

 Yume is a mock Japanese restaurant ordering SPA (single page application).
-The app is built with a Rails API backend and a JavaSript frontend.
+The app is built with a Rails API backend and a JavaScript frontend.
 A user can view menus by category, add and remove menu items from a shopping cart, and submit orders.

 <h2>Tech Stack</h2>

 - Ruby on Rails as an API
 - Active Record
+- Rack CORS
-- Postgres database
+- Postgres
-- JavaScript
+- Vanilla JavaScript
+- Bootstrap 5
-- Bootstrap CSS
+- HTML and CSS

 <h2>Installation</h2>